 Acupuncture needles are as fine as human hair.
 Most people who have had acupuncture would describe it as virtually painless or perhaps feel a slight prick as the needle goes in.
-The sensations that follow range from nothing at all, to mild tingling, to slight numbness/achiness, to electrical pulsations in areas distant from the site of insertion.
+The sensations that follow range from nothing at all to mild tingling, slight numbness/achiness, or electrical pulsations in areas distant from the site of insertion.
 All these sensations usually subside once the needles are removed.
-Additional remedies such as Chinese herbal medicine, cupping, moxabustion, heat therapy, and essential oils may be utilized to enhance the treatment.
+Additional remedies such as Chinese herbal medicine, cupping, moxabustion, gua sha, and infrared therapy may be utilized to enhance the treatment.

-The World Health Organization and National Institutes of Health identified the following list of conditions acupuncture effectively treats.
+The National Institutes of Health and Acupuncture Evidence Project have identified the following list of conditions acupuncture effectively treats.
 Please note there are plenty of other conditions that centuries of empirical data have shown acupuncture also treats but for which there is little or no modern Western research.
 If you have an issue not listed below, be sure to contact us so we can answer any questions you may have about your specific situation.

-- Musculoskeletal: back pain, neck pain, tendinitis, arthritis
+Musculoskeletal: back pain, neck pain, knee pain, tendinitis, arthritis

-- Ears, eyes, nose, throat: allergies, asthma, sinusitis, bronchitis
+Ears, eyes, nose, throat: allergies, asthma, sinusitis, TMJ pain